girder/girder_worker/docs/plugins.rst

 .. _worker-plugins:

-Plugins
+Application Plugins
 =======

-The Girder Worker plugin system is used to extend the core functionality of Girder Worker in a number of ways.
-Plugins can execute any Python code when they are loaded at runtime, but the most common augmentations they perform are:
+The Girder Worker application plugin system is used to extend the core functionality of Girder Worker in a number of ways.
+Application plugins can execute any Python code when they are loaded at runtime, but the most common augmentations they perform are:

-  * **Adding new execution modes.** Without any plugins enabled, the core Girder Worker application can only perform two types of tasks: ``python`` and ``workflow`` modes.
-    It's common for plugins to implement other task execution modes.
+  * **Adding new execution modes.** Without any application plugins enabled, the core Girder Worker application can only perform two types of tasks: ``python`` and ``workflow`` modes.
+It's common for application plugins to implement other task execution modes.
-  * **Adding new data types or formats.** Plugins can make Girder Worker aware of new data types and formats, and provide implementations for how to validate and convert to and from those formats.
+  * **Adding new data types or formats.** Application plugins can make Girder Worker aware of new data types and formats, and provide implementations for how to validate and convert to and from those formats.
   * **Adding new IO modes.** One of the primary functions of Girder Worker is to fetch input data from heterogenous sources and expose it to tasks in a uniform way.
-    Plugins can implement novel modes of fetching and pushing input and output data for a task.
+    Application plugins can implement novel modes of fetching and pushing input and output data for a task.

-Below is a list of the plugins that are shipped with the girder_worker package.
+Below is a list of the application plugins that are shipped with the girder_worker package.
 They can be enabled via the configuration file (see :ref:`configuration`).

 Docker
 ------